Opportunities

 Position Summary

-- Schedule: Mon–Wed, 9am–5pm; Thurs, 9am–6pm; Fri, remote option, 9am–12pm
+Schedule: Mon–Wed, 9am–5pm; Thurs, 9am–6pm; Fri, remote option, 9am–12pm

-- Availability for occasional evenings or weekends as needed
+Availability for occasional evenings or weekends as needed

-- Benefits: Health Insurance, Paid Time Off, Simple IRA contribution
+Benefits: Health Insurance, Paid Time Off, Simple IRA contribution

 Key Responsibilities

-Direct Client Services (70%)
+Direct Client Services (90%)

 - Maintain an individual caseload

-- Conduct client intakes and assessments
+- Conduct client intakes, assessments, and ongoing case management meetings

 - Collaborate with clients to prioritize needs and develop achievable service plans

-- Assist clients with applications, forms, and access to community resources
+- Assist clients with applications, forms, and access to community resources and benefits

-- Advocate on clients’ behalf with agencies, funding sources, landlords, utility companies, and other entities as needed
+- Advocate on clients’ behalf with agencies, funding sources, landlords, utility companies, schools, and other entities as needed

 Qualifications